Corvexmanu/FirstStepsNN/README.md

 # FirstStepsNN
-This respository contains the codes related to neuronal network implementations.
+This respository contains the codes related to neural network implementations.